Copyright between protection and democratic freedom

 - Open access is not only an activity concerning the collections – it can have a wider impact when perceived as a tool to power the institution’s mission.

-- It can take years to persuade internal stakeholders to use open licenses.
+- It can take years to persuade internal stakeholders to use open licences.
 A network such as open GLAM and the possibilities to connect can be a vital source for resources, information, and arguments in the process.

-- Standardised licenses make it easier for the end-users to know what they can do with your data – and at the same time, it will take less communication effort from your side to explain it to them.
+- Standardised licences make it easier for the end-users to know what they can do with your data – and at the same time, it will take less communication effort from your side to explain it to them.

 Anne Young (2020): Making Copyright Determinations for Open Access in GLAMs.
 Medium.